 So, play nice, stay professional, be positive, and don’t be shady.
 This means not insulting competitors or other brands on your page and not posting links to your business on your competitor’s pages.
 You may be tempted to try and get people on their page to also visit yours, but your business just comes off looking desperate and shady instead.

 Some platforms use hashtags and others don’t.
 Some, like Instagram, encourage a ton of hashtags while some, like Facebook, use 1-2 or none.
 Check out the network you’re posting on and determine whether hashtags should be used and how many should be used.
 When properly used, hashtags can help increase the reach and visibility of your post.

 Also, it’s important to research hashtags before you use them.
+Not researching them is one of the biggest hashtag mistakes to avoid.
 It may be tempting to jump on a trending hashtag, but if you don’t make sure it’s relevant to your business first, your business might end up as a brand hashtag fail.
 Also, if you’re creating a hashtag to start using, run it by a few people first to make sure it reads well and doesn’t lend itself to being co-opted by trolls.